-Assurance on risk management processes
+Assurance on Risk Management processes

-The directors derive assurance on the effectiveness of the risk management processes through the Audit and Risk Management Committees respectively.
-Reports issued by compliance, risk management and internal audit functions, management, regulator and external auditors are discussed at appropriate committees and minutes of respective committees are escalated to Board for discussion.
+The Directors derive assurance of the effectiveness of the Risk Management processes at MHC through the Audit and Risk Management Committees respectively.
+The reports issued by Compliance, Risk Management, Internal Audit Functions, Management, Regulator and External Audit are discussed at appropriate Committees and minutes of proceedings of respective Committees are escalated to the Board for consideration.